ogregorio/qemu_scripts/README.md

  - Not so obvious: MorphOS ISO, obtained directly from the [official website](https://morphos-team.net/)

 ## Features
-- Create a hard disk for MorphOS
+- MorphOS System
-- Boot from CD
-- Boot from HD
-- Boot from HD with graphical acceleration
+- TempleOS System

 ## Variables
-In the morphos.sh script you will find some variables, they indicate:
+In the scripts you will find some variables, they indicate:
-- QEMU_PPC_BIN => binary of QEMU to emulate 32-bit Power PC location
+- QEMU_BIN => binary of QEMU to emulate the system
-- MORPHOS_IMAGE => MorphOS downloaded ISO location
+- SYSTEM_IMAGE => runnable system image
-- TOTAL_MEMORY => Free memory for QEMU in megabytes  (I recommend 2048)
+- TOTAL_MEMORY => Free memory for QEMU in megabytes

+* This variables are the default, but can be extended system by sytem

-Now you can try the better OS after linux.
+Now you can try the better OSs after Linux.